Trivivium/devops-2k20/report/REPORT.md

 #### Integration tests

-We wanted to test the API used by the simulator to make sure that this would continue to work - Also as this surface is a API it is easier to test than a graphical user interface, so we would be able to test all backend functionality relatively easy.
+We wanted to test the API used by the simulator to make sure that this would continue to work - Also as this surface is an API it is easier to test than a graphical user interface, so we would be able to test all backend functionality relatively easy.

 The simulator that had to interface with our service was already written in python3, so testing if the simulator would be able to work, would, in theory, be as simple as running the simulator on a clean database, and see if the simulator failed.
-It would still have to be rewritten a bit though
+It would still have to be rewritten a bit though.

 As a member of our team has worked with python professionally for multiple years he proposed he would convert it into unit tests.
 This made it somewhat easy to